 |property (one currently being processed by the Planning Department or the Department of Building Inspections). |

 - Planning Applications, 'other permits', planning complaints, Historic Resource Evaluation Responses, zoning letters, addresses, parcels, building permits, preservation, appeals, City Property data, Zoning Districts, Height & Bulk Districts, Special Use Districts and Special Sign Districts and all other zoning data are updated every night.

 - The Assessor's Report is updated every night.
-Typically, there is a freeze on the Assessor data updates starting mid June each year while the Office of the Assessor-Recorder and the Controller's Office work to publish and certify the tax roll for the next financial year.
+Typically, there is a freeze on the Assessor data updates starting mid June each year, and lasting several weeks, while the Office of the Assessor-Recorder and the Controller's Office work to publish and certify the tax roll for the next financial year.

 - Schools data are updated irregularly, generally once every year or 2.
 The last update was December 2015.

 - The Assessor Block Maps are updated annually.
 Last update: July 2016.

 - Sanborn maps date to the mid-1990's and are no longer updated, they should be used for historical context only.